🕯️ 11 Holy Facts about Hanukkah

 7. Hanukkah is one of many Jewish holidays.

 Hanukkah isn’t the most important Jewish holiday – Passover and Rosh Hashanah are more significant to the religion.

 In 1951, Harry Truman became the first president to celebrate Hanukkah at the White House by accepting a Menorah as a gift from the Prime Minister of Israel, David Ben Gurion.

-During Hanukkah, Jews follow a tradition of incentivising their children to learn the Torah by gifting them Gelt – golden-wrapped chocolates that resemble coins.
-They can also be won in a game of Dreidel.
+During Hanukkah, Jewish people follow a tradition of incentivizing their children to learn the Torah by gifting them Gelt – golden-wrapped chocolates that resemble coins.
+Gelt can also be won in a game of Dreidel.

-Do you know any interesting facts about Hanukkah that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Hanukkah?
+Share them in the comments below!

 This page was last modified on February 10, 2022.
 Suggest an edit